COVID-19 pandemic in Hungary: State of emergency

 On 11 March 2020, the Hungarian government declared a state of emergency.
 While these periods usually last for 15 days (after which the state of emergency must be renewed by Parliament), Minister of the Prime Minister's Office Gergely Gulyás said the measures may be in force indefinitely, as "there is a consensus that the length of this period may be not only weeks, but months."
-Public gatherings in an enclosed space with more than 100 people were prohibited, sporting events that could attract more than 500 spectators must be held behind closed doors, and foreign exchange programs were suspended.
+Public gatherings in an enclosed space with more than 100 people were prohibited, sporting events that could attract more than 500 spectators must be held behind closed doors, and foreign exchange programmes were suspended.
 Universities were ordered to suspend in-person classes and switch to online courses.

 Elementary and high schools were initially excluded from closure, due to an initial assessment that COVID-19 did not have as serious of an impact to children.
-The Ministry of Human Capacities recommended that schools suspend field trips, open-air classes, and exchange programs.
+The Ministry of Human Capacities recommended that schools suspend field trips, open-air classes, and exchange programmes.
 On 13 March during a radio interview, Prime Minister Viktor Orbán said kindergarten was also excluded since parents would have to guarantee children's supervision, and teachers would be required to take unpaid leave.
 That evening, Orbán announced that elementary and high schools would be closed to in-person classes effective 16 March.

-On 16 March 2020, Prime Minister Orbán announced further restrictions, including ordering the cancellation of all events, and banning restaurants and cafes from operating beyond 3 pm.
+On 16 March 2020, Orbán announced further restrictions, including ordering the cancellation of all events, and banning restaurants and cafes from operating beyond 3 pm.
 Only grocery stores and pharmacies would be allowed to remain open past this time.
 In addition, it was announced that the country would allow entry to Hungarian citizens only.
 In spite of the notices issued by operational staff about responsible behaviour and moderation, a 30-year-old security guard shared fake news on YouTube regarding the pandemic.
 He was the subject of police action.